robomq/robomq.io/docs/broadcast.md

 channel.basic_publish(exchange = exchangeName, routing_key = "", body = "Hello World!", properties = properties)
 ```

-At last, producer will disconnect with the [robomq.io](http://www.robomq.io) broker.
+At last, producer will disconnect with the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 ```python
 connection.close()
 ```

 ###Consumer
-The same as producer, consumer needs to first connect to [robomq.io](http://www.robomq.io) broker.
+The same as producer, consumer needs to first connect to <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 Then consumer will declare a fanout exchange, a queue, and bind the queue to the exchange with any routing key (we use an empty key in this example).
 The routing key is useless in fanout exchange.
 Auto-delete means after all consumers have finished consuming it, the exchange or queue will be deleted by broker.